Last updated on 29 January 2025

 Interest rates

-• The Bank of England’s Monetary Policy Committee (MPC) reduced the base rate by 25 basis points to 4.75% at its November meeting, marking the second reduction from a peak in the current cycle of 5.25%.
-The decision was decisive, with eight of the nine MPC members voting to cut.
+• The Bank of England’s Monetary Policy Committee (MPC) reduced the base rate by 25 basis points to 4.75% at its November 2024 meeting, marking the second reduction from a peak in the current cycle of 5.25%.
+This was followed by no change at the December meeting (with six members voting to maintain Bank Rate at 4.75% and three preferring a reduction 4.5%).

 Retail occupier market

-• The Q3 2024 RICS UK Commercial Property Survey shows a net balance of -4% for retail occupier demand, similar to the -5% in Q2, but a noticeable improvement compared with -25% this time last year.
+• The Q3 2024 RICS UK Commercial Property Survey shows a net balance of -4% for retail occupier demand, similar to the -5% in Q2, but a noticeable improvement compared with -25% in Q3 2023.
 Respondents continued to cite an increase in overall vacant space.

 • Average retail rental values have shown very modest growth since 2022, according to MSCI.
-The Monthly Index reports that average retail rental value growth in the 12 months to October 2024 was 1.0%, up from 0.9% in September, and the highest rate since 2016.
-However, average retail rental values remain 16.2% below their previous peak in 2018.
+The Monthly Index reports that average retail rental value growth in the 12 months to December 2024 was 1.3%, the fourth consecutive monthly increase, and its strongest pace 2008.
+However, average retail rental values remain 15.8% below their previous peak in 2018.

-• Average rental values in the retail warehouse subsector are continuing to rise, by 1.7% in the 12 months to October 2024, the highest rate of growth since 2007.
-On a quarterly basis, growth stands at 0.6% (three months to September 2024), the annual equivalent of 2.4%.
-The recent uptick in UK shopping centre rental growth appears to have stalled.
-The quarterly rate of growth rose to 1.0% in July 2024, but has since fallen back to zero as at October 2024.
-Annual growth has remained in negative territory, standing at -0.8% in October.
+• Average rental values in the retail warehouse subsector are continuing to rise, by 2.1% in the 12 months to December 2024, the highest rate of growth since 2007.
+On a quarterly basis, growth stands at 0.9% (three months to December 2024), the annual equivalent of 3.5% (MSCI Monthly Index).

 Office occupier market

-• There is also a much greater focus on buildings that are sustainable and energy-efficient, as occupiers try to meet increasingly ambitious ESG aspirations.
+• Occupier demand is focused on buildings that are sustainable and energy-efficient, as occupiers try to meet increasingly ambitious ESG aspirations.
 This is being accelerated by the changes to MEES regulations which came into force in 2023, with the next round of tightening (requiring a minimum EPC rating of C) due to take effect from April 2027.

 • We are seeing continued strong demand for serviced and co-working provision from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space once the economic outlook becomes more certain.